Links for river currents and wind speed forecasts

 Sailing past the point

-This summer of 2009, Eve and I realized a little dream that first arose when we became downtown residents of Pittsburgh.
+The summer of 2009, Eve and I realized a little dream that first arose when we became downtown residents of Pittsburgh.
 We are surrounded by some of the most spectacular waterways in the world.
 Wouldn't it be fun to hop on a bike, pedal over to a small sailboat at the river's edge and launch into the water?
 What an extraordinary mix of downtown living and riversports?!

-Starting this summer, that is what we have been doing.
+Starting that summer, that is what we have been doing.
 It proved to be harder than we thought to realize that little dream.
 But it was worth the effort.
 My little blog here reports what happened and what is happening.

 I encourage everyone to think about sailing on the rivers.
 It is a very different experience from all other forms of boating.
 (See Why We Sail.)